 Physician office visits are one of the most common things that health insurance covers.
 Other common covered services include hospital room and board, emergency room visits, and inpatient substance abuse treatment.
-Some things that you might think would be covered under a majority of policies may not be; some of the common excluded health care needs are maternity care and diabetes care management.
+Some things that you might think would be covered under a standard policy, such as chiropractic care and MRI's, may not be; however, thanks to the the passing of the Affordable Care Act, most routine preventive services are covered in full.

 Some insurance policies will cover vision services and surgeries while others will not.
 Special tests may not be covered and you should not expect all services to be covered 100 percent.
 There is normally an out-of-pocket expense, through a co-pay, coinsurance or deductible.

 Make sure that you know what your policy covers, whether all of your family members are covered, and how it will be paid for.
 Some health insurance policies, like HMOs (health maintenance organizations), will only cover procedures performed by certain professionals in a network.
 A PPO (preferred provider organization) will allow you to choose your provider and then pay based on that provider’s preferred status.

 Health insurance can help you pay for your regular healthcare costs as well as your major medical expenses, depending on the type of plan you choose.
 You will pay a premium of some kind, based on your plan and coverage, whether you get your health insurance through your employer or privately.
 Depending on your type of plan, you may have co-pays, deductibles and coinsurance.

 Here is an overview of these costs: